OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 }

-All sync phases, e.g. balancer phase, header/body filter phase uses lua_pcall(), but this is a very low-level function, so to minimize the overhead, you need a cheap method to filter the noise.
+All sync phases, e.g. balancer phase, and header/body filter phase use lua_pcall(), but this is a very low-level function, so to minimize the overhead, you need a cheap method to filter the noise.

 1